Name declarations and Civil Status Certificates

 Please make sure that your application is complete.
 You need to bring all required documents as original plus two photocopies each to the appointment.
 Please note that incomplete applications will not be accepted and a new appointment would have to be booked.
 You should therefore carefully read the information about the service you have requested (e.g. name declaration, registration of birth, application for registration of marriage or civil partnership) on our website.

-Please arrive at the Embassy on time for your appointment.
+Please arrive on time for your appointment.
 Applicants who are late cannot be seen that day and will have to book a new appointment.

 For birth name declarations both parents and children over 14 years must be present since their signatures on the name declaration must be certified.